 Please keep the title of your report under 225 characters in length.
 Postscript Type 1 fonts are acceptable.

 All documents submitted to the NTL must be professionally proofread and edited in advance of submission in order to correct any typographical, grammatical, graphical, factual or other errors in the document.

 IV.
-Use of USDOT/RITA logo and other images
+Use of USDOT/OST-R logo and other images

 A. Other Document Images.
 Additional images to convey the message of the document are encouraged and will be used as space permits depending on the final media selected for the material.
 Attribution for each and every image in the report must be included.
 This includes all photographs, animation, graphs, charts, and other illustrations, etc. USDOT does not license images from private parties.